 2. They get the big picture right away

-Instead of just us believing in our students’ potential we also let them on the idea behind our approach.
-During the first few days we present them the growth mindset theory, share our implementation plan for it and point out their own roles in the scheme.
-We tell them that becoming a tech talent is basically their own individual decisions to make.
-They have been carefully vetted and „passed our test”.
-This means that if they work hard enough for it, we guarantee that they will become the IT professional they want to become.
+Instead of keeping knowledge to ourselves, we let our students in on the bigger picture behind our approach.
+During the first few days we present them the growth mindset theory, share our implementation plan and point out their place in the bigger scheme.
+They understand that becoming a tech talent is their own path, they are the driving force behind this decision.
+If they put in the work, they’ll succeed.

-4. They work in teams all the way
+4. They work in agile teams in a workplace simulation

 5. We encourage a failure culture

-We explicitly encourage our students to fail as many times as possible to enable them to succeed eventually.
-This way they learn to take alternative approaches to problems, develop an analytical attitude, understand that failure is inevitable, get used to collecting themselves mentally afterwards and fail less later, in workplace situations with higher stakes.
+We encourage our students to make attempts and fail.
+This way they learn to take alternative approaches to problems, develop an analytical attitude, understand that failure is inevitable, get used to collecting themselves mentally afterward and fail less later, in workplace situations with higher stakes.

 6. They get challenging but achievable goals

 The tasks our students get are carefully developed to match the actual level of their skills and confidence during the course.
-Trainers and peers are there to help and resources are provided, but we make sure not to give the answers.
-Small daily successes build their skills, confidence and experience all the way, but only if they can learn something from them every time.
+Mentors and peers are there to help, and resources are provided.
+But we make sure not to give out final answers, and instead encourage them to find their own unique solutions to challenges.

 Frequent evaluation of progress helps our students see where they are in a process and what they still need to work on.
 We try to make sure test and exam results are not taken as a verdict.
 Instead, we help them understand where they stand in the process and strive to keep up their motivation.

-- They are team players.
-They are able and driven to share their thoughts, responsibilities and successes with their colleagues.
-They take ownership of shared challenges and support the development of others.
+… become great team players.
+They are good communicators and can share their responsibilities and successes with their colleagues.
+They take ownership of challenges and support the development of others.

-- They get things done.
-They understand they are capable of solving challenges, and are okay with trying different options until they succeed.
+… can get things done.
+They are capable of solving challenges quickly and efficiently and are okay with trying different options until they succeed.

-- They become better and better.
+… quick learners.
 They understand the direct impact hard work has on their own development, can take on new knowledge quickly, and like raising the bar for themselves.